-The CITP present the municipality's long-term transport vision and objectives, as well as provide annual action plans and projects that would enable the municipality to realise its transport vision.
+The CITP presents the municipality's long-term transport vision and objectives, as well as provides annual action plans and projects that would enable the municipality to realise its transport vision.
 The CITP will be synchronised with the annual updating of the IDP.

-- A current review (2022 2027) of the CITP represents the 5-yearly overhaul of the plan and requires, inter alia, that: - Every aspect of the previous CITP must be re-examined to see if it is still up-to-date; - The previous CITP is revised and updated where necessary, and relevant new aspects are added, - An update of the Transport Register be prepared; - Reflect new revisions of the municipality's SDF, Roads Master Plan, and NMT Master Plan; - Provide a revised Public Transport Plan dealing with the restructuring of the public transport network of services; and - Provide an update on progress made with previously proposed action plans and projects and propose additional plans and projects.
+A current review (2022 - 2027) of the CITP represents the 5-yearly overhaul of the plan and requires, inter alia, that:

+- Every aspect of the previous CITP must be re-examined to see if it is still up-to-date; - The previous CITP is revised and updated where necessary, and relevant new aspects are added, - An update of the Transport Register be prepared; - It reflects revisions of the municipality's SDF, Roads Master Plan, and NMT Master Plan; - It provides a revised Public Transport Plan dealing with the restructuring of the public transport network of services; and - It provides an update on progress made with previously proposed action plans and projects and proposes additional plans and projects.